 Flex time or a flex schedule may be allowed at the discretion of the department head with approval from the appropriate vice president.
 The total number of work hours per week must equal 40.
-For more information please see the Flexible Schedule policy.
+For more information please see the Flexible-Time and/or Flexible Schedule policy.